LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/fetch.rst

 In the above image you can see the web page has been rendered on the left.
 In the developer tools the GET request to the Weather API has been highlighted along with the response from that request.
-The response shows the JSON data that was sent.
+The response shows the JSON data that was received.
 In the console output you can see the ``Response`` object has been logged.
 We will use that object next.

 Response Object
 ^^^^^^^^^^^^^^^
 The response to the GET request is contained in a ``response`` object that is an instance of the `Response class <https://developer.mozilla.org/en-US/docs/Web/API/Response>`_.
-The Response class represents a Response and has methods to gaining access to the status and data of a response.
+The Response class represents an HTTP response and has methods that allow access to the status and data.

 .. admonition:: Example

-   On line 7 the ``json()`` method is used to gain access to the JSON data contained in the response.
+   On line 8 the ``json()`` method is used to gain access to the JSON data contained in the response.

-   Line 8 logs the JSON to the console.
-Explanation of ``then`` is coming very soon.
+   Line 9 logs the JSON to the console.
+We'll discuss ``then`` later.

    .. replit:: html
       :linenos: